-Dalila Boclin | Food Access Director
+Dalila Boclin | Director of Programs + Strategy

-Dalila Boclin is the Food Access Director for Community Foodworks, where she oversees programs that make healthy, local food more accessible to underserved residents and institutions of DC and Northern Virginia.
+Dalila Boclin is the Food Access Director for Community Foodworks, where she oversees programs that make healthy, local food more accessible to underserved residents and institutions of D.C. and Northern Virginia.
 At Community Foodworks, she has designed and is implementing a new model for local food distribution coined the 'Pop-Up Food Hub.'
 The Pop Up Food Hub uses farmers markets in place of traditional warehousing infrastructure to facilitate wholesale distribution to community-based services and institutions.
 Dalila is a graduate of the University of Pennsylvania.

-Julian Kroboth | Pop-Up Food Hub Procurement Manager
+Julian Kroboth | Pop Up Food Hub Procurement Manager

-Kylie Powell | Virginia Farmers Market Manager
+chelsea roseberry | Farmers Market Operations Manager